magcode/sem6000-mqtt/README.md

 # MQTT for SEM6000

 This tool allows to control VOLTCRAFT SEM6000 BLE (bluetooth low energy) sockets via MQTT and therefore easy integration in the home automation of your choice!

 Based on the great work of [Heckie](https://github.com/Heckie75/voltcraft-sem-6000) and [hypfvieh](https://github.com/hypfvieh/bluez-dbus).

 At the moment only crucial features are implemented: switching the relay and getting power and today's consumption values.

 # Supported environments
+The tool only runs on Linux and requires [Bluez](http://www.bluez.org/).
-The tool has been tested on the following environments:
+It has been tested on the following environments:

 ```
-Raspberry PI 3B, Bluez, built-in Bluetooth adapter
+Raspberry PI 3B, Raspbian 10 Buster, Bluez 5.50, built-in Bluetooth adapter usb:v1D6Bp0246d0532
 Virtual machine, Ubuntu 20.04, Bluez, Intel Bluetooth adapter
 ```
 # Please contribute